Skip to content

 • Android minSdkVersion 21

-Note: As the Android Studio version updates, the compatibility of these versions may also change.
-If you encounter compilation errors despite meeting the above conditions, please contact our developers.
+Note: As Android Studio versions update, the compatibility of these versions may also change.
+If you encounter compilation errors despite meeting the above environment conditions, please contact our developers.

 ⚠️ Compatible Runtime Environment